 The Final Natural Resources Restoration Plan and Environmental Assessment for the AT&SF (Clovis) New Mexico Superfund Site dated April 2007, identifies the Curry County Playa Conservation Project as the selected restoration project.

-This project focuses on the protection and restoration of playas within Curry County.
-The primary objective of the project is to preserve beneficial playa habitat through 11.5-year conservation agreements with landowners.
+This project focused on the protection and restoration of playas within Curry County.
+The primary objective of the project was to preserve beneficial playa habitat through 11.5-year conservation agreements with landowners.
 Healthy playas are considered keystone ecosystems that serve as critical sites of biodiversity in an area otherwise characterized by semi-arid rangeland and intensive agriculture.
 The playas also play a very valuable role as groundwater recharge areas to the Ogallala aquifer, the largest and most important aquifer in the High Plains.
-Project restoration activities have included limiting grazing, brush management, range planting, and earthwork.
-Ten playas, amounting to approximately 975 acres of playa lakes and immediately adjacent uplands, were enrolled for conservation since November 2007 and will continue through December 2018.
-The ONRT and the U.S. Fish and Wildlife Service oversee the restoration activities implemented by the Central Curry Soil and Water Conservation District to ensure the success of this playa protection and conservation project.
+Project restoration activities included limiting grazing, brush management, range planting, and earthwork.
+Ten playas, amounting to approximately 975 acres of playa lakes and immediately adjacent uplands, were enrolled for conservation from November 2007 through December 2018.
+The ONRT and the U.S. Fish and Wildlife Service oversaw the restoration activities implemented by the Central Curry Soil and Water Conservation District to ensure the success of this playa protection and conservation project.